1923 V128-1 Paulin’s Candy Hockey features players from the Western Canada Hockey League. Key cards include George Hainsworth and Newsy LaLonde.

 1920-1929 Hockey Cards

 Although most of the hockey products from the 1910s featured color images, 1920s hockey cards were black and white.
-This period is just not as popular or valuable as the previous decade.
+The 1920-1929 period is just not as popular or valuable as the previous decade.
 The 1920s also marked the end of tobacco-issued cards.

 Top rookie options include Billy Burch, Cecil “Babe” Dye, George Boucher, King Clancy, Howie Morenz, Aurel Joliat, Bert Corbeau and Bill Cook.